Our Past and Our Future

 At the American Friends of Neve Hanna, we raise funds to maintain and develop the campus, fund birthday parties, bar/bat mitzvahs, provide new clothing, holiday outings, psychological services, social workers, special tutors and religious instruction.
 American Friends of Neve Hanna provide for the services of Rabbi Liron Levy to educate the children in their spiritual development.

 What Happens to the Kids That Fall Between the Cracks of Israeli Society?

-For over 40 years, Neve Hanna Children’s Home in Kiryat Gat, Israel has provided a loving home for children from highly dysfunctional families in the south of Israel.
+For over 40 years, Neve Hanna Children’s Home in Kiryat Gat has provided a loving home for children from distressed family circumstances in the south of Israel.
 They are the children of Russian, Ethiopian, Middle Eastern immigrants and native-born Israelis.
 By providing a nurturing and supportive family environment, Neve Hanna offers these young people the chance to grow beyond the circumstances from which they emerged.
 Hundreds of children have attended Neve Hanna.
 Many go onto build successful careers and raise healthy families.
 Long affiliated with the Masorti (Conservative) Movement in Israel, Neve Hanna aims to instill in its children a sense of self-worth and an attachment to Jewish tradition and values.

 How is this done?